watsgully/github-pages-with-jekyll/index.md

-# Welcome to my Ade'd git page
+# Welcome to my Ade's git page

 I'm glad you are here.
 I plan to talk about ...